Mobile First Web Design & User Experience – A perfect Blend!

 Mobile first Web Design:

 The idea behind Mobile First web design arose from the increased use of the Internet on the go.
+We all must optimize website for Mobile First Design in order to attract more audience.
 Many large companies jumped on the bandwagon and began developing websites for mobile devices first.
 This mobile-friendly view adapts to the respective screen size of the mobile device using responsive web design.
 The desktop version will only be added later.